 Some warts can be hard to get rid of because the thick layers of skin make it hard

-for medicine to reach the virus
+for medicine to reach

-be tricky.
+sometimes be tricky.
 After a wart seems to be removed, it might come right back.

 Here are some common ways to get rid of warts: